CuriousHet/CuriousHet/README.md

 ### 📊 Random Quote

-> "Code your future, one keystroke at a time."
+> Code your future, one keystroke at a time.